Stop Making Sense – The Babydance

 Those words might seem to be a perfect description of parenthood.
 Except sometimes it is kind of a party, and kind of a disco, if you want it to be.

-My now-grown daughter bears a tattoo on her arm, one of about a dozen or so, with those lyrics.
+My now-grown daughter bears a tattoo on her arm, one of over a dozen, with those lyrics.
 Now, that ain’t no foolin’ around!